awemous/starling2kashflow/README.md

 Convert Starling Bank CSV format to be imported by Kashflow

 Motivation
 I recently signed up to the Starling Bank Business account.
 Kashflow does not natively connect to Starling which is a huge bummer.
 Despite a writing campaign to Kashflow and Starling they continue to ignore the problem.
 I found this https://github.com/mafonso/starling2freeagent and adjusted it to work for Kashflow.
-Thanks mafonso for setting me down the right path.
+Thanks mafonso for sending me down the right path.

 Kashflow docs on csv import are here: https://www.kashflow.com/support/kb/bankfeeds-csv